 14. Click the Restore button

-After the clone process is finished, next you will want to ensure that your clone was successful.
+After the clone process is finished, before installing the SSD you may want to ensure that your clone was successful.
 Here are the steps to take:

 1. Reboot your Mac